chaindrium-inc/Blossom-SummerSchool-2019/README.md

 - For hard-coders

 ### For non-programmers
-Diese Anleitung leitet Sie durch den Prozess eine Transaktion auf dem [Ethereum Test Netzwerk](https://ropsten.etherscan.io/) von einer Addresse zu einer anderen ausführen.
-Dieses Projekt richtet sich explizit an TeilnehmerInnen die keine Programmiererfahrung haben und trotzdem gerne einen Einblick in den praktischen Umgang mit Blockchains haben möchten.
-*Sollten Sie Fragen haben geben Sie gerne Handzeichen oder sprechen uns direkt an.*

-Dazu sind die folgenden Schritte nötig:
-- **Auf das von uns vorbereitete Wallet zu greifen**
+This tutorial is to demonstrate how payments can be made from one address to another address in the [Etheream Test Network](https://ropsten.etherscan.io/).
+This part of the tutorial is for those participants who have no programming expertise but would still like to experience first hand how transactions take place in Ethereum.
+It is also applicable for those who would like to ease into the tutorials by performing an easier tasks first.

+Please do the following:
+- **Access an already prepared account**
-	- Rufen Sie in Ihrem Browser https://www.myetherwallet.com/ auf
+	- Go to the following website in your browser: https://www.myetherwallet.com/
-	- klicken Sie auf `Access My Wallet`
+	- Click on `Access My Wallet`
-	- klicken Sie auf `Software`
+	- Click on `Software`
-	- wählen Sie `Mnemonic Phrase` aus und klicken Sie `continue`
+	- Select `Mnemonic Phrase` and click on `continue`
-	- geben Sie die von uns bereit gestellten 12 Werte, sie sollten auf dem Beamer zu sehen sein.
+	- Please give the 12 words that you can see on the beamer.
-		- Jetzt sollten Sie unter `1` das testnet `ROP - myetherwallet.com` auswählen
+		- now, in `1`, please choose the testnet `ROP - myetherwallet.com`
-		- unter `2` müssen Sie oben rechts `Ethereum Testnet (Ropsten)` Auswählen
+		- in `2`, please select on the top right hand corner `Ethereum Testnet (Ropsten)`
-		- nun sollten Sie eine Liste mit Addressen und Guthaben sehen
-		- wähen Sie eine der Addressen, die ein Guthaben hat, aus und klicken Sie auf `Access My Wallet`
-			- (Wir koordinieren dann dass nicht alle die selbe Addresse auswählen)
+		- now, you should see a list with addresses and corresponding balance
+		- choose one of the addresses with a balance greater than 0, then click on `Access My Wallet`
+			- (We will coordinate to ensure that none of you end up choosing the same address)

 - **Eine Transaktion Senden**
 	- Sie sollten jetzt eine Übersicht über Ihren Account sehen.
 Dort können Sie dann unter `Send Transaktion` eine Transaktion senden.